CloudLabsAI-Azure/Cloud-Native-Application/labguide/overview.md

 - Proficiency in using command-line tools and interfaces, such as Azure CLI and Docker CLI.
 - Familiarity with Continuous Integration and Continuous Deployment practices, as they may be relevant for managing updates and deployments.

+## Architecture

+The exercises utilize several Azure services to build, deploy, and manage applications effectively.
+Azure Container Registry (ACR) is used for storing and managing Docker container images, while Azure Cosmos DB provides a scalable, multi-model database solution for data migration.
+Azure Kubernetes Service (AKS) enables the deployment and management of containerized applications within a managed Kubernetes environment.
+For scaling and high availability, Azure Load Balancer distributes traffic across servers, and Azure Application Gateway offers advanced load balancing and routing for web applications.
+Finally, Azure Monitor tracks the performance and health of applications and infrastructure, including containerized environments, ensuring comprehensive monitoring and insights.

 ## Architecture Diagram

 ![Selecting Add to create a deployment.](media/newoverview.png "Selecting + Add to create a deployment")

+## Explanation of Components

+The architecture for this lab involves several key components:

+- **Azure Container Registry (ACR):** A managed Docker container registry for storing and managing Docker container images.
+- **Azure Cosmos DB:** A globally distributed, multi-model database service for managing and scaling NoSQL data.
+- **Azure Kubernetes Service (AKS):** A managed Kubernetes container orchestration service for deploying, scaling, and managing containerized applications.
+- **Azure Load Balancer (Part of AKS):** A high-performance load balancer that distributes network traffic across multiple servers to ensure high availability.
+- **Azure Application Gateway (Part of AKS):** A web traffic load balancer that enables you to manage traffic to your web applications and provides URL-based routing and SSL termination.
+- **Azure Monitor:** A comprehensive monitoring service that provides insights into the performance and health of applications and infrastructure, including containerized workloads.